-- 55. The purpose of systematic verification of the destruction of chemical weapons production facilities shall be to confirm that the facility is destroyed in accordance with the obligations under this Convention and that each item on the declared inventory is destroyed in accordance with the agreed detailed plan for destruction. - 56.
-When all items on the declared inventory have been destroyed, the Technical Secretariat shall confirm the declaration of the State Party to that effect.
-After this confirmation, the Technical Secretariat shall terminate the systematic verification of the chemical weapons production facility and shall promptly remove all devices and monitoring instruments installed by the inspectors.
+55. The purpose of systematic verification of the destruction of chemical weapons production facilities shall be to confirm that the facility is destroyed in

-57. After this confirmation, the State Party shall make the declaration that the facility has been destroyed.
+- 56. When all items on the declared inventory have been destroyed, the Technical Secretariat shall confirm the declaration of the State Party to that effect.
+After this confirmation, the Technical Secretariat shall terminate the systematic verification of the chemical weapons production facility and shall promptly remove all devices and monitoring instruments installed by the inspectors. - 57.
+After this confirmation, the State Party shall make the declaration that the facility has been destroyed.